durandkwok-snowflake/INGEST_TRANSFORM_2B_RECORDS/README.md

 ON_ERROR=ABORT_STATEMENT;
 ```

-### 5. Transform Data to the Silver Layer Using Snowflake Notebook with Snowpark
+### 5. Transformation Pipeline - Transform data to the Silver Layer Using Snowflake Notebook with Snowpark

 Prepare the Silver layer by enriching and cleansing the data:
 ```python